Sinn Fein’s failure an intellectual embodiment of partition…

 Although it may not simply have been about timing, there were also, as Harold MacMillan once famously said, ‘Events, dear boy, events.’

 Long before the emergence of the Ahern-Kenny squeeze phenomenon astute observers like Harry McGee and Noel Whelan were calling time on the march of Sinn Fein.
 They sensed that something else was at play.
-They were right.
-The end of Sinn Fein as a serious electoral force in the Republic was the cumulative effect of its associates’ involvement in the Northern Bank robbery and the murder of Robert McCartney.
+The seeming end of Sinn Fein as a serious electoral force in the Republic was the cumulative effect of its associates’ alleged involvement in the Northern Bank robbery and the murder of Robert McCartney.